seanlowe/nox/README.md

 $ git clone https://github.com/seanlowe/nox.git
 $ cd nox

-$ npm run installer
+$ ./install.sh
 ```

 You can also install things manually, if you so desire.
-Here's a [doc](./docs/manual-install) on that process.
+Here's a [doc](./docs/manual-installation.md) on that process.
 Also in that document are links to all of the prereq's for easy access.

 ## Setup
 After installation has finished, you'll want to create your `.env` file.
 I have included an `.env.example` with default values that you can change to your liking.